ErikKalkoken/slack-demo-heroku/readme.md

 In addition you need to run ngrok or another VPN tunnel to expose your local machine to the Internet, so Slack can make requests to it.

 In order to avoid having to constantly update your Slack app for switching between environments I recommend to have a Slack app for each environment, e.g. one for Heroku and one for your local dev machine.

+You will also have to install PostgreSQL to your local machine.
+Check out [this page](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup) for details on how to install it.
+Also make sure you set the local environment variable DATABASE_URL correctly for your local PostgreSQL installation.
+Check out [this page](https://stackoverflow.com/questions/3582552/postgresql-connection-url) for details on how that works.

 ## Technical details